raspberrypilearning/infrared-bird-box/worksheet2.md

   hostname -I
   ```

 1. The next command will start your VNC server each time the Raspberry Pi is started.
-Again, it needs to be typed into the terminal:
+Again, it needs to be typed into a terminal window:

   ``` bash
   sudo systemctl enable vncserver-x11-serviced.service